albertoadami/aws-cloud-partitioner-notes/Notes.md

 On S3 you can also configure a lifecycle rule, to change the classification class after some times.
 For example you can configure the classification rule of the provious version of a file to become a glacier.

 ***AWS Storage Service*** is a way to integrate your cloud service with AWS cloud without migrate it.
 Application in your private cloud will connect to AWS cloud using a virtual server.

+## Elastic Load Balancing (ELB) <a name="elb"></a>
+***Elastic Load Balancing (ELB)*** disribuites traffic between multiple EC2 instances that are associaed with it.
+The traffic goes to the ELB that redirect the request to the appropiate EC2 IP adress.

+The ELB can contains multiple EC2 insance of different subnet, in different availability zones.
+In this way if we loose one AZ, the services remain available.
+We increase the fault tolerance of our applications.
+The ELB distribuite the traffic to all the EC2 instances associated with it in an equal way.

+***Auto scaling*** automates the process of adding or removing EC2 instances based on your applications traffic demand.
+For example we can configure that if the CPU usage of an instance is greater of a certain value (80 for example), then a new EC2 instance will be added.
+Also the maximum and minimum number of instances in an ELB can be configured.

+## CloudFront and DNS <a name="dns"></a>
+***Route53*** is the AWS service to configure and manage web domains for applications running on AWS.
+You can buy domains direcly from the AWS service.

+On Route53 you associate the domain with an IP adress(of a AWS machine).
+In this way someone from the internet world will call the domain name and the service is responsible to transalte it with the correct IP adress.

+Route53 also sends automated requests over the internet to your applications associated with it, to check if the services are available/running.

+***CloudFront*** is a content delivery network that allows you to store (cache) your content att "edge locations".
+This allows to your users to access the contents more quickly.
+The ***pointts of presence*** are in varius location of the world and in this way the users can access the content also it the original service is not working.
+The data of the original service will be propagated to all the poins of presence.
+Route53 can be configured to use CloudFront.
+If the request is not stored on the edge locations the request is forwareded to the original environment and the response is propagated to all the locations for future requests.

+## Monitoring and Logging <a name="monitoring"></a>
+***Cloudwatch*** is a service that allows you to monitor various elements of your AWS account.
+With it you can monitor your resources in real-time.
+You can configure Cloudwatch with tthe notification service to receive notification via email when an EC2 instance goes down for example.

+With Cloudwatch you need to configure a dashboard to view the metrics that you select.
+For example you can configure an alarm if CPU usage of EC2 instance goes up of 80%.
+Or you can configure an alarm also if the month billing exceed 500$.

+Instead ***Cloudtrail*** allows you to monitor all the actions taken by all IAM users into your AWS account.
+Cloudtrail allows also to see the history of actions taken in your account.
+You can see tthe recent events performed by all IAM users.

+Cloudtrail saves the log into an S3 bucket using a gzip file format.